United States vehicle emission standards

 United States vehicle emission standards are set through a combination of legislative mandates enacted by Congress through Clean Air Act (CAA) amendments from 1970 onwards, and executive regulations managed nationally by the Environmental Protection Agency (EPA), and more recently along with the National Highway Traffic Safety Administration (NHTSA).
-These standard cover common motor vehicle air pollution, including carbon monoxide, nitrogen oxides, and particulate emissions, and newer versions have incorporated fuel economy standards.
+These standards cover tailpipe pollution, including carbon monoxide, nitrogen oxides, and particulate emissions, and newer versions have incorporated fuel economy standards.
+However they lag behind European emission standards, which limit air pollution from brakes and tires.

 In nearly all cases, these agencies set standards that are expected to be met on a fleet-wide basis from automobile and other vehicle manufacturers, with states delegated to enforce those standards but not allowed to set stricter requirements.
 California has generally been the exception, having been granted a waiver and given allowance to set stricter standards as it had established its own via the California Air Resources Board prior to the 1970 CAA amendments.
-Several other states have since also gotten waivers to follow California's standards, which have also become a de facto standard for vehicle manufacturers to follow.
+Several other states have since also received waivers to follow California's standards, which have also become a de facto standard for vehicle manufacturers to follow.

 Vehicle emission standards have generally been points of debate between the government, vehicle manufacturers, and environmental groups, and has become a point of political debate.
+According to a 2025 study, the 2022 vehicle emission standards increased social welfare by $83 billion (approximately $1,200 per vehicle-buying household), with disproportionately greater benefits for low-income groups ($1,700 per household for the lowest-income group).

 Legislative and regulation history

 Clean Air Act of 1963 (CAA)

 The Clean Air Act of 1963 (CAA) was passed as an extension of the Air Pollution Control Act of 1955, encouraging the federal government via the United States Public Health Service under the then-Department of Health, Education, and Welfare (HEW) to encourage research and development towards reducing pollution and working with states to establish their own emission reduction programs.
 The CAA was amended in 1965 with the Motor Vehicle Air Pollution Control Act (MVAPCA) which gave the HEW Secretary authority to set federal standards for vehicle emissions as early as 1967.
+By 1967, this authority empowered the federal government to establish enforceable emission standards, setting a precedent for addressing transportation-related air pollution on a national scale.